 While your to-do list may contain items like “get quotes from contractors” and “decide on a floor plan,” something you might need to add to your list is “update my homeowners insurance policy.”
 Why?
 Because renovations can change the coverage you need, and even during the renovation process, you will want to consider augmenting your insurance to provide coverage for the worksite.

 If you are planning a small renovation — perhaps some new paint and a set of built-in bookcases in your living room — your homeowners insurance may not be impacted.

 For example, consider a home that is insured for $200,000.
 The owner upgrades the kitchen: new appliances, granite countertops, custom cabinets — the works.
 The home’s rebuild value is now $260,000.
-If a disaster such as a fire destroyed the home, that $200,000 in coverage would not be enough to restore the house to its former condition.
+If a disaster such as a fire destroyed the home, $200,000 in coverage would not be enough to restore the house to its former condition.

 Types of renovations that affect homeowners insurance

-The type of addition or renovation you make on your home will impact the rate at which your insurance needs change.
+The type of renovation you make on your home will impact the rate at which your insurance needs change.
 In general, anything that increases the value of your home will indicate a need for more insurance coverage, and the corresponding higher premiums that go with it.
 But that’s not always the case.

 The right time to call your insurer for a home addition is when you are still in the planning stages.
 Once you have the architectural drawings nailed down, call your insurance representative and let them know what you’re planning.
 They can review the probable premium increase so that you are fully aware of your costs post-renovation.

 Renovating a kitchen, bathroom or other space in the house